 Lately I’ve been shuddering when a new work email lands in my inbox.

-And it’s tough, because I feel so grateful to be “successful” at what I do, but on the other hand, I’m tired and I can’t even name why.
-Some days, all I want to do is lie on my couch and watch Love It Or List It, which then makes me feel guilty.
-So I sit on my laptop at my kitchen island, browsing websites, blogs and search Kijiji for random furniture I don’t need to feel busy.
+And it’s tough, because I feel so grateful to be “successful” in work, but on the other hand, I’m tired.
+And I can’t truly even name why.
+Some days, all I want to do is lie on my couch and watch Love It Or List It, but then I feel guilty for not working.
+So I sit on my laptop at my kitchen island, browsing websites, blogs and searching Kijiji for random furniture I don’t need to buy just to feel busy.

 Is this what they call burnout?
 Or am I now just accepting that work-life balance is important?

 I’m not sure which answer is the right one, or if maybe it’s really a bit of both, but one thing I do know is that my career path has never been a linear or singularly-focused one.
 I’ve done everything from illustrating plants to creating cartoonish vector illustrations, to branding companies, to designing Emoticons, to UI design for x-rated Apps, to working in tech, to blogging and writing for various publications, to photography and social media management, to consulting.
 And maybe wading all of this water is a bit tiring, but if that’s the case, I haven’t learned my lessons at all, because I’m adding more water to my pond with teaching!
 So maybe I’m self-diagnosing here as stretched-thin, and am slowly realizing the need to take a chill pill for a few days or ease up on a certain avenue of offerings.